zerodayshack/Microservices-Perforamnce-Assessment/PerformanceComparison/README.md

 ```
 where iter<i> indicates the iteration and its number: 1 or 2 and type is a boolean "bal" or "unbal"

+The file contains the avg and sd of response time per individual operations and frequency of requests to a single operation (Mix).

+The first column is the number of concurrent users (load intensity).
+The next five columns are the deployment configuration.
+The remianing columns are the microservices.

+From a JMeter file you can obtain such data.

 ## R scripts
 There are five scripts: